CarlosEduardoFerreira/vsatak/README.md

 _Tested on Ubuntu 18.04

-**Prerequisites
+**Prerequisites**

-**Python3.6:
+**Python3.6:**

 Ubuntu 16.10 and 17.04

-  _If you are using Ubuntu 16.10 or 17.04, then Python 3.6 is in the universe repository, so you can just run:
+  _If you are using Ubuntu 16.10 or 17.04, then Python 3.6 is in the universe repository, so you can just run:_

-    `sudo apt-get update`
+    `sudo apt-get update
-    `sudo apt-get install python3.6`
+    sudo apt-get install python3.6`

-  _After installation for Ubuntu 14.04, 16.04, 16.10 and 17.04
+  _After installation for Ubuntu 14.04, 16.04, 16.10 and 17.04_

-  _To invoke the Python 3.6 interpreter, run python3.6.
+  _To invoke the Python 3.6 interpreter, run python3.6._

 Ubuntu 17.10, 18.04 (Bionic) and onwards

   _Ubuntu 17.10 and 18.04 already come with Python 3.6 as default.
-Just run python3 to invoke it.
+Just run python3 to invoke it._

-**Pip3:
+**Pip3:**

-_The first procedure you followed is correct
+_The first procedure you followed is correct._

 `sudo apt-get -y install python3-pip`

-_But before installing try to update using command
+_But before installing try to update using command._

 `sudo apt-get update`

-_If first did not work then you can also do this using curl
+_If first did not work then you can also do this using curl_

-`curl "https://bootstrap.pypa.io/get-pip.py" -o "get-pip.py"`
+`curl "https://bootstrap.pypa.io/get-pip.py" -o "get-pip.py"
-`python3 get-pip.py --user`
+python3 get-pip.py --user`

-_Then to verify installation try
+_Then to verify installation try_

 `pip3 --help`

-_For checking version :
+_For checking version:_

 `pip3 --version`